 A creditor can “renew” a debt at any time within the 12 years following the entry of a judgment.
 This means that the person to whom you owe money can go to the court and file a “notice of renewal,” which will reset the 12 year limit on that debt, and cause the debt to remain enforceable for another 12 years or until another renewal.
-Read the Law: Md.
-Rule 2-625
+Read the Law: Maryland Rule 2-625

 3-year limit on lawsuits for debts

 To get a judgment, a creditor must bring the claim to court within 3 years after the debt comes due.
 If someone claims in court that you owe them money and you believe that the money became due more than 3 years ago, you may be able to raise the 3-year statute of limitation as a defense.
-Read the Law: MD Code, Courts and Judicial Proceedings, § 5-101
+Read the Law: Maryland Code, Courts and Judicial Proceedings, Section 5-101

 Debt collection and credit rating agencies may still get involved